-Establishment of liver abscess model of Klebsiella pneumoniae in mice
+Establishment of the Mouse Model of Klebsiella pneumoniae Liver Abscess

 -